gokulvasan/tock/doc/syscalls/00007_analog_comparator.md

 driver number: 0x00007
 ---

-# Analog Comparator
+# ACIFC (Analog Comparator Interface)

 ## Overview

-The Analog Comparator Interface (ACIFC) controls a number of Analog Comparators (AC) with identical behavior.
-Each Analog Comparator compares two voltages and gives a compare output depending on this comparison.
+The Analog Comparator Interface (ACIFC) controls a number of Analog Comparators (ACs) with identical behavior.
+Each Analog Comparator compares two voltages and gives an output depending on this comparison.
+ACs can be first of all be configured in the 'normal mode', in which each AC performs a comparison of two voltages.
+The other option for comparison is the 'window mode', in which a voltage can be compared against a window of two voltages.

-A specific AC is referred to as ACx where x is any number from 0 to n and n is the index of last AC module.
+A specific AC is referred to as ACx, where x is any number from 0 to n, and n is the index of the last AC module.

 ## Command

   * ### Command number: `0`

-    **Description**: How many GPIO pins are supported on this board.
+    **Description**: Does the driver exist?

     **Argument 1**: unused

     **Argument 2**: unused

-    **Returns**: The number of pins on the board, or `ENODEVICE` if this driver is not present on the board.
+    **Returns**: SUCCESS if it exists, otherwise ENODEVICE

   * ### Command number: `1`

-    **Description**: Enable output on a GPIO pin.
-After enabling output, output-related operations on the pin (`set`, `clear`, `toggle`) are available.
-Using input operations on a pin in this state is undefined.

-    **Argument 1**: The index of the GPIO pin to enable output for, starting at 0.
+    **Description**: Initialize the ACIFC by enabling the clock, activating the ACs (Analog Comparators).
+Currently in initialization always-on mode is enabled, allowing a measurement on an AC to be made quickly after a measurement is triggered, without waiting for the AC startup time.
+The drawback is that when the AC is always on the power dissipation will be higher.

+    **Argument 1**: unused

     **Argument 2**: unused

-    **Returns**: SUCCESS if the command was successful, and `EINVAL` if the argument refers to a non-existent pin.
+    **Returns**: SUCCESS if the initialization was succesful

   * ### Command number: `2`

-    **Description**: Set the output of a GPIO pin (high).
-Using this command without first enabling output is undefined.
+    **Description**: Do a comparison of two inputs, referred to as the positive input voltage and the negative input voltage (Vinp and Vinn).

-    **Argument 1**: The index of the GPIO pin to set, starting at 0.
+    **Argument 1**: The index of the Analog Comparator for which the comparison needs to be made, starting at 0.

     **Argument 2**: unused

-    **Returns**: `SUCCESS` if the pin index is valid, `EINVAL` otherwise.
+    **Returns**: The output of this function is 1 when Vinp > Vinn, and 0 if Vinp < Vinn.

   * ### Command number: `3`

-    **Description**: Clear the output of a GPIO pin (low).
-Using this command without first enabling output is undefined.
+    **Description**: Do a comparison of three input voltages.
+Two ACs, ACx and ACx+1 are grouped for this comparison.
+The sources of the negative input of ACx (Vn_x) and the positive input of ACx+1 (Vp_x+1) must be connected together externally.
+These form the common voltage Vcommon.
+The other two remaining sources, being the positive input of ACx (Vp_x) and negative input of ACx+1 (Vn_x+1) then define an upper and a lower bound of a window.
+The result then depends on Vcommon lying inside of outside of this window.

-    **Argument 1**: The index of the GPIO pin to clear, starting at 0.
+    **Argument 1**: The index of the window for which to do a window comparison, starting at 0.
+For example, window 0 is the combination of ACx and ACx+1, window 1 is the combination of ACx+2 and ACx+3 etcetera.

     **Argument 2**: unused

-    **Returns**: `SUCCESS` if the pin index is valid, `EINVAL` otherwise.

-  * ### Command number: `4`

-    **Description**: Toggle the output of a GPIO pin.
-If the pin was previously high, this operation clears it.
-If it was previously low, sets it.
-Using this command without first enabling output is undefined.

-    **Argument 1**: The index of the GPIO pin to toggle, starting at 0.

-    **Argument 2**: unused

-    **Returns**: `SUCCESS` if the pin index is valid, `EINVAL` otherwise.

-  * ### Command number: `5`

-    **Description**: Enable and configure input on a GPIO pin.
-After enabling input, input-related operations on the pin (e.g. `read`) are available.
-    Using output operations on a pin in this state is undefined.

-    **Argument 1**: The index of the GPIO pin to toggle, starting at 0.

-    **Argument 2**: requested resistor to attach to the pin: `0` for pull-none, `1` for pull-up, or `2` for pull-down.

-    **Returns**: `SUCCESS` if the pin index is valid, `EINVAL` if it is invalid, and `ENOSUPPORT` if the resistor configuration is not supported by the hardware.

-  * ### Command number: `6`

-    **Description**: Read the current value of a GPIO pin.

-    **Argument 1**: The index of the GPIO pin to read, starting at 0.

-    **Argument 2**: unused

-    **Returns**: `EINVAL` if the index of the pin is invalid, `1` if the value of the pin is high or `0` if it is low.

-  * ### Command number: `7`

-    **Description**: Configure interrupts on a GPIO pin.
-    After enabling interrupts, the callback set in subscribe will be called when a the pin level changes.
-    Using this command without first enabling input is undefined.

-    **Argument 1**: The index of the GPIO pin to read, starting at 0.

-    **Argument 2**: Indicates which events trigger callbacks: `0` for either edge, `1` for rising edge, or `2` for falling edge.

-    **Returns**: `SUCCESS` if the pin index is valid, `EINVAL` if it is invalid, and `ENOSUPPORT` if an invalid interrupt mode is passed in the configuration field of the argument.

-## Subscribe

-  * ### Subscribe number: `0`

-    **Description**: Subscribe a callback that will fire when any GPIO pin whose interrupts have been enabled changes level.
-Registering the callback does not have an effect on whether any GPIO pin interrupts are enabled.

-    **Callback signature**: The callback receives two arguments.
-The first is the index of the GPIO pin whose level has changed, and the second is value of the pin when the interrupt occurred.
-The second argument has the same semantics as the return value for the `read` command: `0` for low, `1` for high.

-    **Returns**: SUCCESS if the subscribe was successful, ENOMEM if the driver cannot support another app, and `EINVAL` if the app is somehow invalid.

-## Allow

-Unused for the GPIO driver.
-Will always return `ENOSUPPORT`.
+    **Returns**: When the voltage of Vcommon lies inside the window defined by the positive input of ACx and the negative input of ACx+1, the output will be 1; it will be 0 if it is outside of the window.
+Specifically, the output will be 1 when Vn_x+1 < Vcommon < Vp_x, and 0 if Vcommon < Vn_x+1 or Vcommon
+    > Vp_x.